-Wilkins was born and raised in eastern Montana.
-After graduating from Gonzaga University with a degree in computer engineering, he spent two years teaching ninth grade pre-algebra in the Mississippi Delta with Teach For America.
+Wilkins was born and raised on a sheep and hay ranch north of the Bull Mountains of eastern Montana.
+After graduating from Gonzaga University with a degree in engineering, Wilkins spent two years teaching ninth grade pre-algebra in the Mississippi Delta with Teach For America.
 He then went on to earn his MFA in creative writing from the University of Idaho, where he worked with the poet Robert Wrigley and the memoirist Kim Barnes.

 Wilkins serves on the faculty of Eastern Oregon University’s Low Residency MFA Program, and he has taught at a number of festivals and workshops, including the Breadloaf Environmental Writers’ Workshop, Fishtrap, the Kachemack Bay Writers Conference, and Orion in the Wilderness.

 Wilkins now lives with his family in the foothills of the Coast Range of western Oregon, where he directs the creative program at Linfield University.